ferrum56/personal-site/docs/components.md

 ### `AppPanel`

 #### Overview
 The universal decoration panel of this website.
-This background decoration has a z-index of 1.
+This background decoration has a z-index of -1.
 Do not, under any circumstances, style or extend this component.
 It is designed to be used as-is.

 #### Status
 - [x] Done
 - [x] No further work needed

+---

+// todo new idea MISC: page load stats

+// altair, 113368, 5336, vega, 22449, 61317, 55203, 17378, 29271, pollux, 57632, 57757, 78072, arcturus